Art-A-Hack/art-a-hack.github.io/app/_posts/2017-12-17-announcing-st-petersburg-results.markdown

 ---
-layout    : post
-title     : "Announcing Teams for Art-A-Hack Special St. Petersburg 2018" bodyid    : "blog" bodyclass : "content post"
+title : Announcing Teams for Art-A-Hack Special St. Petersburg 2018
 ---
 We are pleased to announce the selected participants for the Art-A-Hack Special in St. Petersburg for 2018.